Tropers / X Spectre Grey X

-- Nightwing.
-I'm a big fan of the character, and his time in Bludhaven was great.
+- Nightwing: I'm a big fan of the character, and his time in Bludhaven was great.
 Dick had his own way of doings things and built his own supporting cast, all part of him being his own person.
 The point of the character is to not be associated with Batman constantly, so him being stuck in Gotham in the reboot sucks, although thing's did look up.
 Dick's supporting cast were fun and interesting, and since he moved to Chicago, the series had gotten a lot better...
 Which of course was the cue for DC to fuck it all up with Forever Evil, one of the stupidest crossovers ever.
 And regarding his original series, I like to think that the series took a nose dive once they changed the logo...
 Or, to be accurate, whenever Dixon stopped writing.

 - Power Girl by Justin Gray and Jimmy Palmiotti: I will openly admit that I didn't think much of the character before reading.
 But I heard decent things, and I picked up the Justin/Palmiotti run.
 It is awesome and hilarious.
 The lampshading of Power Girl's most powerful power, the cool cartoony, epic feel and a character that feels a lot more human than most, while still having a lot going on in her life that feels important, all of it makes for a fantastic series.
 Karen and Atlee make for a great duo who I really grew attached to.
 I've yet to read the second creative team's run, but I'll get to it.